 Histologically, ILC often forms a distinct, single-file pattern rather than the more common “lump.”
 ILC has differences in presentation and behavior.
 Symptoms can include hardening of the breast, swelling, changes in the appearance of the breast or nipple, skin changes, or breast pain.

 Know the signs and symptoms of lobular breast cancer

 ILC may not form a lump, can be harder to feel on a breast exam, and can be harder to see on a mammogram.
-Sometimes ILC may have not physical symptoms.
+Sometimes ILC may not have physical symptoms.
 However, there are some signs and symptoms that are associated with ILC.
 The graphic below depicts some of these ILC signs and symptoms.
 If you detect any of these physical changes in your breast, it may be wise to report them to your health care provider.
 If you have any of these changes but a mammogram is negative, you might want to talk with a doctor about additional imaging or an MRI.
 It is important to remember that in most cases, these changes are NOT breast cancer.
 A downloadable pdf of the signs and symptoms of ILC is available here.

 Lobular breast cancer is harder to detect in screening, advanced imaging, and self-exams